Alzheimer's and Dementia In-Home Care Services

 Alzheimer's is the most common form of dementia, the type diagnosed in 60 to 80 percent of dementia cases.
 This disease is always difficult to deal with, for those living with it as well as their loved ones.
-A strong support system is essential, and Affordable HomeCare can help you deal with the many challenges you face.
+A strong support system is essential.

-As the disease progresses the symptoms begin to make everyday living more challenging for those individuals with this disease and the loved ones striving to help them cope.
+As the disease progresses, the symptoms begin to make everyday living more challenging for those with the disease and the loved ones striving to help them cope.
 Families often find themselves singlehandedly trying to provide all the care necessary.
-This can result in a loss of emotional connection which is invaluable to maintain a strong family relationship.
+This can result in a loss of emotional connection, which is invaluable to maintaining a strong family relationship.
 At this point, professional help often becomes necessary for proper care.

-In the late stages of this disease, patients require a great deal of care.
+In the late stages of this disease, individuals require a great deal of care.
 The brain becomes unable to tell the body what to do for even the most basic functions.
 When it comes to this point, individuals often need more intensive aid than the average person has the knowledge or capability to offer.
-At this stage, it is often in the best interest of the diagnosed individual as well as the family to enlist the help of professionals who have experience caring for people in this situation.
-The priority is to make those in need of care as comfortable and safe as possible, which is exactly what the caring professionals at Affordable HomeCare offer.
+At this stage, it's often in the best interest of the diagnosed individual as well as the family to enlist the help of professionals who have experience caring for people with dementia or Alzheimer's.
+By utilizing Hourly or Stay-In Home Care through Affordable HomeCare families receive the support they need to face dementia head on.

-Those with dementia often put themselves in harm's way.
+Those with dementia or Alzheimer's often put themselves in harm's way.
 This generally requires constant supervision.
-The watchful eyes of Affordable HomeCare's Personal Assistants ensure your loved one remains safe in the comfort of their own home.
-Additionally, Activities of Daily Living can become next to impossible for many afflicted with dementia.
-After reviewing What Care We Provide you will see our Personal Assistants are able to assist with all the aspects of care your loved one needs.
+The watchful eyes of our Care Pros ensure your loved one remains safe in the comfort of their own home.
+The Services We Provide will help the senior in your life stay safe while aging in place.

 Slower Disease Progression

-Our Personal Assistants specialize in keeping the mind stimulated in our Clients with dementia.
+Our Care Pros specialize in keeping the mind of our Clients with dementia or Alzheimer's stimulated.
 This is important as studies have found that the disease progresses slower in those who stay mentally active.
 We have a toolbox full of activities specially designed for those with dementia.
-Sadly, institutional settings rarely offer this level of activity, often resulting in rapid decline.
+Sadly, Assisted Living and Nursing Home settings rarely offer this level of activity, often resulting in rapid decline.

-Have peace of mind knowing you will receive the most experienced and well trained staff.
-After reviewing Our Caregiver Selection Process you'll see that we only hire people who understand how to deal with your families unique challenges.
+Have peace of mind knowing you'll receive the most experienced and well trained staff.
+After reviewing Our Caregiver Selection Process you'll see that we only hire caregivers who understand how to deal with your family's unique challenges.